GarrettBoggs/question-board/README.md

     **Questions have their own page**

     * Example input: User clicks a question
     * Example output: They are taken to a new page.

     **Answers can be created**

     * Example input: Author: Me, Answer: Gray!
-    * Example output: Answer will display the author and the color
+    * Example output: Answer will display the author and the color on that specific question's page

     **Questions can be edited**

     * Example input: user changes question to: What is your favorite animal?
     * Example output: Question: What is your favorite animal?

 ## Further Reading / Useful Links